 It’s also important to have an awareness of each group’s priorities, and how these are often at odds with one another.
 For example, those in charge of budgets want to save money, whereas the creative team will want to spend as much as possible.
 Your project should speak to all of these objectives (while sticking to its own constraints).

 4. Be an expert translator

 Different specialists have different ways of speaking.
-Understanding this and adapting your language accordingly will be a big help while you get everyone aligned.
-If you’re creating a document that needs to be read and understood by everyone, scan it for technical language, jargon, acronyms, and any other kind of confusing words that others won’t understand.
+Understanding this and adapting your language accordingly will be a big help while you align everyone.
+If you’re creating a document that everyone needs to read and understand, scan it for technical language, jargon, acronyms, and any other kind of confusing words that others won’t understand.

-Modify the way you speak to stakeholders and you’ll not only make it easier for them to understand what’s going on — you’ll also build rapport, demonstrate to stakeholders that goals are being met, and help everyone work toward a singular goal with confidence.
+Modify the way you speak to stakeholders and you’ll make it easier for them to understand what’s going on.
+You’ll also build rapport, demonstrate that you’re meeting goals, and help everyone work toward a goal with confidence.

 As a project manager, learning how to identify and manage your stakeholders is a key skill to have.
 If their expectations aren’t met, the project could be considered a failure — so it’s important to keep them happy and confident from start to finish, and beyond.

 It’s also important to remain flexible: Stakeholders often change their needs as the project progresses.
 So learning to effectively guide them — as well as compromise where necessary — is a vital skill to have.
 The better you’re able to manage all these different elements while staying flexible, the greater your chance of success.